 - Medical reasons;

 - Religious beliefs; or

-- Philosophical/strong moral or ethical conviction.
+- Philosophical/strong moral or ethical conviction similar to a religious belief.

 If your child is exempt from immunizations, he or she may be removed from school during an outbreak.

 Before a child can be permitted to enter and attend school (subject to the initial waiver requirement), parents or guardians must present documentation that their child has received all required doses of vaccines or that their child has received at least one dose of each of the required vaccines and is waiting to receive the subsequent doses at the appropriate time intervals.